309thEDDGE/weave/CONTRIBUTING.md

 <p>See PEP-8 <a href="https://peps.python.org/pep-0008/#function-and-variable-names">Function and Variable</a> guide.</p>

 ### Docstrings
-<p>Docstrings serve as crucial string literals, providing descriptions for Classes, Functions, and Methods.
+<p>Docstrings serve as crucial string literals, providing descriptions for classes, functions, and methods.
 We prioritize creating succinct docstrings that offer brief explanations about the purpose of a class or function.
 This practice is designed to assist individuals who are unfamiliar with the codebase in understanding the functionality of each component.</p>

 <p>Docstrings have 4 sections: <i>Brief description, Detailed Description, Parameters, Returns, Use Case Example</i>.</p>